ottrec/.github/CONTRIBUTING.md

 All pages should have sensible caching, making use of ETags where possible.

 Pages should also have canonical URLs set, pointing at the main page of that category to avoid being penalized by Google for the many generated pages.

+### Data enrichment

+This one is almost all written by Claude, but manually verified.

+You should run ottrec-data to populate the cache first.

+The report and residue commands should be run and verified periodically to find any new things which need to be handled since we're ultimately parsing freeform human-written text.

+The parsed data for all available datasets should be diffed and inspected whenever this code is changed.

+When making changes to this, don't forget to update the commit referenced by ottrec-website before committing changes there.